eclipse-sumo/sumo/docs/web/docs/Simulation/Traffic_Lights.md

    ...
 ```

-- condition id must be an alphanumeric string without spaces and without the ':'-character
+- **id** must be an alphanumeric string without spaces and without the ':'-character
-- value may be any expression which is permitted for 'earlyTarget' or 'finalTarget'
+- **value** may be any expression which is permitted for 'earlyTarget' or 'finalTarget'

 Condition values can be [visualized](Traffic_Lights.md#track_phases) while the simulation is running.
 By default all conditions are listed (if the corresponding visualization option is active).
 If many conditions are defined, it may be useful to list only a subset in the tracker window.
 For this purpose *either* one of the following `<param>`-definitions may be used as child element of the `<tlLogic>`: